 When bad boy artist James Abbott McNeill Whistler’s mother first came to live with him in London in 1864, he had to hide evidence of his bohemian lifestyle – including his mistress.
 “General upheaval!!’ he wrote to his friend Henri Fantin-Latour.
 “I had to empty my house and purify it from cellar to eaves.”

 But her visit would help make his dream come true.

 One day when a model didn’t show up, he asked his mother to sit for her portrait.
 That portrait would hang in the Louvre and become one of the best known works of art in the world.

-Much has been written about the painting formally titled Arrangement in Grey and Black No.1 but better known as Whistler’s Mother.
-It has been called enigmatic, bewitching, disturbing mysterious.
+Much has been written about the painting formally titled Arrangement in Grey and Black No. 1, but better known as Whistler’s Mother.
+Critics have called it enigmatic, bewitching, disturbing mysterious.
 Whistler insisted it shouldn’t be viewed as a portrait but as an assembly of line, form and, color and tone.